-3.10 Manually controlled level crossings
+3.8 Manually controlled level crossings

-An increase in permissible speed on a line that passes over a level crossing protected by non-block signals might result in the sighting or braking distance for those signals being no longer adequate.
+G 3.8.1 An increase in permissible speed on a line that passes over a level crossing protected by non-block signals can result in the sighting or braking distance for those signals being no longer adequate.
+A similar situation could arise for block signals controlled by a signaller, although this would be considered as part of any review of signal sighting and braking distances.